Kheshwen/Smart_Parking_System/README.md

 # Smart Parking System
+A command-line based Smart Parking System developed in C++ to manage parking slots efficiently for students and staff.
-C++ Project assignment for UTP course **Structured Programming (TEB1013)** _ _ _
+_ _ _

 # Project Description
 This is a console-based Smart Parking System developed using C++ as part of the **TEB1013 Structured Programming** course at Universiti Teknologi PETRONAS (UTP).
 The system is designed to manage parking slots efficiently for students and staff, featuring ID-based access, real-time slot updates and a stylized text UI for showcasing the parking availability.
 _ _ _

 # Features